ssvlabs/awesome-ssv/frontend/README.md

 ```bash
 git clone https://github.com/bloxapp/awesome-ssv
 ```
-> 2️⃣ make sure your wallet connected to the Goerli network (5) (the default network)
+> 2️⃣ make sure you have the right network set

 > 3️⃣ install and start the frontend: